-This is a new feature in Unify Enterprise which by way of tax item mapping ensures that the correct county tax item in the accounting system is selected when the order if posted to QuickBooks or NetSuite.
-This is available for all 50 United States.
+This feature of Webgility Desktop which, by way of tax item mapping, ensures that the correct county tax item in the accounting system is used in the transaction.
+This applies to both QuickBooks and Netsuite and the differences are noted below.

 Some online channels combine state and county tax both into a single tax line in the online order.
 Or, the tax can be split into both state and county tax calculations in an online order (as shown below):

-In order for the tax mapping to be created there must tax items that exists in the accounting system for the type of tax calculation that mimics what occurs in the online store.
+In order for the tax mapping to be created there must be tax items or groups in your accounting system that mimic what is being charged in your online channel.

 Step 1: - Ensure that in your accounting system you have created tax item for county tax for each state you have to collect taxes for.

 Note: the tax item in QuickBooks can be the combined state% + county%, as some online channels include both into a single tax line in the online order.
 Or, the tax can be split into both state and county tax calculations in an online order.